godspeed-03/UrbanMatch-PythonTask/README.md

 - **Database Setup**: Integrated SQLAlchemy with SQLite.
 - **User Management**: Implemented user CRUD operations.
 - **Matching System**: Users can find others based on specific filters.
-- **Validation & Error Handling**: Used Pydantic models for validation and proper error handling.
+- **Validation & Error Handling**: Pydantic models were used for validation and proper error handling.